Indiana State Flag

 Nineteen five-pointed stars surround the torch.
 Thirteen stars form an outer ring.
 Five stars form an inner half-circle below the torch.
 One large star sits above the torch.
 The word Indiana appears in a half-circle above the large star.

-Meaning of the Indiana State Flag
+What the Indiana Flag Communicates

 The 19 stars represent Indiana's position as the 19th state to join the United States.
 The 13 outer stars symbolize the original Thirteen Colonies.
 The five inner stars represent the next five states admitted: Vermont, Kentucky, Tennessee, Ohio, and Louisiana.
 The large star above the torch represents Indiana.